 Advertising on Pinterest

-When you select "analytics" you'll be taken to a dashboard where you can see statistics about your profile, audience and more.
-Specifically, you can see data on your profile's average daily impressions and viewers, your average monthly viewers and average monthly engagements, and data about which pins are doing the best.
-You can click "more" on this data to see graphs of all your data.
+When you select Overview, you'll be taken to a dashboard where you can see several boxes containing statistics about your profile, audience and more.
+In one box, you can see data on your profile's average daily impressions and viewers; and in another, you can see your average monthly viewers and average monthly engagements.
+You can click More in either of these boxes to see graphs of all your data.
+Selecting Profile or Audience will take you directly to this data as well.
+Below those boxes, you'll see data on how many impressions your pins are receiving.

 Through Pinterest analytics you can learn valuable things about your audience demographics, like gender, location and other interests, what devices visitors to your page are using, along with what your most popular pins are.